FAHNES: Feature-aware (Hyper)graph Generation via Next-Scale Prediction

 Our goal is to develop a deep learning framework capable of generating new samples from a distribution of featured hypergraphs.
 For example, given a dataset of 3D meshes representing variations of an object, we aim to train a model that can generate novel, realistic instances.

 While our previous work, HYGENE [2], addressed the generation of hypergraph topology, FAHNES builds upon this by improving topological quality and incorporating node and hyperedge features into the generation process.
+We also adress the limitations of Efficient and Scalable Graph Generation through Iterative Local Expansion [3], which introduces a hierarchical framework for graph generation, but was unable to generate features.

-In short, given a dataset of featured hypergraphs—annotated with 3D positions, atom and bond types, or other attributes—our objective is to train a model that can generate new hypergraphs with similar structural and feature-based properties.
+In short, given a dataset of featured (hyper)graphs—annotated with 3D positions, atom and bond types, or other attributes—our objective is to train a model that can generate new samples with similar structural and feature-based properties.

 Main Inspirations